NREL/HPC/applications/plexos-quick-start/README.md

 # plexos
-The two sbatch files in scripts will download a data set and run a plexos example.
+The two sbatch files in show below will download a data set and run a plexos example.
 These work on Eagle as of 07/24/2020.

-The each create a new directory for each run.
+They will create a new directory for each run.

 The scripts will pull a copy of the data set from this repository, the week.tgz file.
 Unpack it and then run using the files.